4 biggest Western esports events generated 190.1 million viewing hours

 What’s more, viewership for the event’s top Twitch channel (Riot Games) increased.
 The channel streamed the event for a duration of 304 hours to an average of 93,000 Twitch viewers.
 Overall, this generated 28.1 million hours of live viewership for the channel — up 11.7 percent from last year’s numbers.

 Many brands benefited from the event’s massive viewership.
-Mastercard hosted a pop-up fan experience at the event “Mastercard Nexus”, which featured an opportunity for fans to try a shareable augmented reality experience, play an exclusive game mode (Snowdown Showdown 1v1), meet pros and teams, and more.
+Mastercard hosted a pop-up fan experience at the event “Mastercard Nexus,” which featured an opportunity for fans to try a shareable augmented reality experience, play an exclusive game mode (Snowdown Showdown 1-vs.-1), meet pros and teams, and more.

 This is an example of a non-endemic brand catering to the esports community via engaging content, Newzoo said.
 The company was also a presenting partner during the opening ceremony of the Grand Finals.
 Other non-endemic brand State Farm and endemic brands Acer and Maxnomic had spectator ad spots at the tournament.